Disneyland Forever: Technical details

-During the first 2022 public showing of Disneyland Forever on April 22, 2022, fireworks part of the show was forcefully cancelled mid-show due to high-winds.
-Nevertheless, the show continued without fireworks.

 Show summary

 Two new songs were written for the show: the theme song "Live the Magic" and the exit song "Kiss Goodnight", the latter of which was written by composer Richard M. Sherman and sung by Broadway star Ashley Brown.
 Other songs co-written by Sherman and his late brother, Robert B. Sherman, including "Step in Time" from Mary Poppins and "Heffalumps and Woozles" from Winnie the Pooh and the Blustery Day are also featured in the show.
 The rest of the soundtrack includes music, songs, and audio from Disney and Pixar films and archival footage of Walt Disney.

 The show features seven themed sections: